bazqux/bazqux-api/README.md

 `xt=...` - everything possible in `s=`.

+`it=...` - only messages with specific tags (starred items in feed).
+NB: It's an extension to GR API

 `ck=...` is ignored.

 `ot=...` - please don't add it when you get unread items list.